accuknox/help/docs/getting-started/on-prem-installation-guide.md

 Agents need to be deployed in target k8s clusters and virtual machines that have to be secured at runtime and to get workload forensics.
 Agents use Linux native technologies such as eBPF for workload telemetry and LSMs (Linux Security Modules) for preventing attacks/unknown execution in the target workloads.
 The security policies are orchestrated from the AccuKnox onprem control plane.
 AccuKnox leverages SPIFFE/SPIRE for workload/node attestation and certificate provisioning.
 This ensures that the credentials are not hardcoded and automatically rotated.
 This also ensures that if the cluster/virtual machine has to be deboarded then the control lies with the AccuKnox control plane.

+## **OnPrem Use cases**

+### Container/VM Protection

+Secure the workloads through KubeArmor and AccuKnox agents.

+### Registry

+Container image registries scanning for vulnerabilities and secret data.

+### ASPM

+Code Scanning and integration with CI/CD Pipelines for automation of shift left security.

+### CSPM

+Scan the cloud infrastructure.
+Not applicable in air gapped deployment without connectivity to cloud accounts.

 ## **System Requirements**

 ### Worker Node Requirements